Which is the hottest Canary Island

 The southeast coasts tend to be warmer and sunnier.
 This is because the islands are mostly mountainous, so the trade winds dump cloud and rain on the north and west coasts before they reach the south-east.

 Tenerife is the largest of the Canary Islands.
 It is home to Mount Teide, the highest point in Spain.
 Even in winter, temperatures rarely fall below 18°C and in summer can climb to 30°C. Like the other islands, there is a clear difference between the weather in the south and the north.
 The southwest coast and, in particular, the resorts of Playa Las Americas, Costa Adeje and Los Cristianos are best for sun seekers as they enjoy up to 10 hours of sunshine a day.
 However, many visitors prefer the unspoilt and more authentic north of the island, away from the busy tourist resorts.
+See the best hotels in Tenerife including the family-friendly Ritz-Carlton, Abama.
+There’s also a selection of boutique hotels.

 Unlike on Tenerife, there is little seasonal variation in the weather on Gran Canaria.
 Temperatures rarely drop below 24°C throughout the year.
 Resorts in the South such as Playa del Inglés, Arguineguin and Puerto de Mogán can expect 10 hours of sunshine a day and temperatures of 28°C. Even in winter southern resorts reach 22°C with 6 hours of sunshine a day.
 However, like the other islands, there is more regional temperature variation across the island because of the central mountain ranges.
+See the best places to stay in Gran Canaria along with some charming boutique hotels.

 Temperatures in Fuerteventura rarely fall below the low 20°Cs, even in winter.
 However, summer temperatures tend not to be as hot as other islands with averages of 24°C. This is due to breezy weather.